dixie-chick/PyBer_Analysis/README.md

 **Caution!**
 - Using count() vs sum()
-- Using city_data_df vs pyber_data_df: in order to get the accurate count of drivers by city type, the city_data_df is used over merged pyber_data_df
+- Using city_data_df vs pyber_data_df: in order to get the accurate count of drivers by city type, the city_data_df is used over merged pyber_data_df so counts aren't doubled.

 **Refactored Code Ahead!** Code from School_District_Analysis was refactored to clean up the DataFrame